-Sustained development for Scottish-based mid-career artists - apply now
+Sustained development for Scottish-based mid-career artists

 Artist Attachment is a major new paid opportunity for Scottish-based artists with a significant track record from any art form to focus on a new development in their work.
 It is supported by Creative Scotland and Jerwood Charitable Foundation.